 Heather Cook joined the IOM in 2005 and currently serves as a Senior Program Officer.
 In the past several years she has directed the Food Forum, a group that brings together perspectives from the food industry, the federal government, academia, and non-profits around topics of mutual interest related to food and nutrition.
 Cook is especially proud of the 2013 consensus report, Educating the Student Body: Taking Physical Activity and Physical Education to School because, not only was it the first study she directed, but because it helped to provide a foundation for continued work on physical activity with the Food and Nutrition Board.

 Thanking Our Sponsors

 As an independent, nonprofit organization, the NAM relies on philanthropic dollars to advance its mission.
 Gifts from generous individuals, foundations, corporations, federal agencies, and other organizations are essential to realize our vision for a healthier future.
-In 2018, contributions from private donors helped the NAM provide expert advice to the nation, inspire bold ideas around the globe, and build leadership capacity for the future of health and health care.
+Contributions help the NAM provide expert advice to the nation, inspire bold ideas around the globe, and build leadership capacity for the future of health and health care.
 We are deeply grateful for the generous support of our sponsors.